polakowo/gpt2bot/README.md

 ![](telegram_bot.gif)

 Just start texting.
-Append @gif for the bot to also generate a GIF.
+Append "@gif" for the bot to also generate a GIF.
 To reset, type "/start".